Hyperparameter tuning#

 Caution

-Here, we tune the n_estimators but be aware that is better to use early_stopping as done in the Exercise M6.04.
+Here, we tune max_iter but be aware that it is better to set max_iter to a fixed, large enough value and use parameters linked to early_stopping as we will do in Exercise M6.04.

-In this search, we see that the learning_rate is required to be large enough, i.e. > 0.1.
-We also observe that for the best ranked models, having a smaller learning_rate, will require more trees or a larger number of leaves for each tree.
-However, it is particularly difficult to draw more detailed conclusions since the best value of an hyperparameter depends on the other hyperparameter values.
+In this search, we observe that for the best ranked models, having a smaller learning_rate, requires more trees or a larger number of leaves for each tree.
+However, it is particularly difficult to draw more detailed conclusions since the best value of each hyperparameter depends on the other hyperparameter values.

 error = -search_cv.score(data_test, target_test)

-On average, our GBDT regressor makes an error of 33.00 k$
+On average, our HGBT regressor makes an error of 30.53 k$

 The mean test score in the held-out test set is slightly better than the score of the best model.
 The reason is that the final model is refitted on the whole training set and therefore, on more data than the cross-validated models of the grid search procedure.